 That is changing.

-Building to Sell a Law Firm Business
+Building to Sell a Law Practice Business

 Lawyers are starting to realize that they are not just building law practices; they are building businesses.
 And businesses have value.
 And if a business has value, it can be sold.
 And if you want to sell it someday, you need to build it to sell — starting now.
+Firm valuation is a key component in determining the worth of your law practice, and hiring experts in firm valuation can help you obtain a fair market value and navigate the the selling process.

 I had you until that last sentence, right?